Bug tracker suggests Android Q beta is probably coming today

+Android Nougat got its developer preview on March 9 2016, the Android Marshmallow preview followed on March 21 2017, and the beta of Android Pie dropped on March 7 2018.

 So where is Android Q?
 Well, it looks like the wait is over and the first official beta should arrive later today.
-The news come via the bug tracker for Android Q which has now been opened.
-You’ll likely need to change to ‘OEM’ in the drop down menu to see the text.
+The news comes via the bug tracker for Android Q which has now been opened.
+You’ll likely need to change to ‘OEM’ in the drop-down menu to see the text.

 Read more: Best smartphone